 Skip to main content

-When is it Too Late to Have a Baby?
+When Is It Too Late to Have a Baby?

 You are listening to Health Library:

-When is it Too Late to Have a Baby?
+When Is It Too Late to Have a Baby?

 Interviewer: When is it too late to have a baby from a woman's point of view?
 I know that there are a lot of couples that are putting that off later and later in their life until they're more comfortable.
 I've always heard 40 is the cutoff.
 Is that the cutoff or not?

 Dr. Jones: Well, actually yes and no. There is a decline in fertility that begins at about age 28.
 Now, it isn't like 28 turns the switch off or that 40 turns the switch all the way off, and there's variability from woman to woman but the point is that there's no test.
 You can't drive in and plug your ovaries in and say, "Am I still fertile?"
-So, the biggest issue about waiting too long is not that you're going to have a baby with a birth defect or that you're going to have complications of pregnancy, is that you're not going to get pregnant at all.
+So, the biggest issue about waiting too long is not that you're going to have a baby with a birth defect or that you're going to have complications of pregnancy, it's that you're not going to get pregnant at all.

 Interviewer: Really?
 Because I always thought that after 40, the percentage of complications increased dramatically, is that not true?

-Dr. Jones: It starts... so, the question is complications, what's dramatically and when does it start?
+Dr. Jones: It starts... so, the question is "complications", what's "dramatically" and when does it start?

-Interviewer: And what are complications?
+Interviewer: And what are the complications?

 Dr. Jones: And what are complications?
 It always depends, right?
-So, in fact, I think what people are mostly worried is that the complications of having a baby with a birth defect, that's not something that a doctor can actually fix, so we're talking about complications for the mom, complications for the baby, and complications genetically.
+So, in fact, I think what people are mostly worried about is that the complications of having a baby with a birth defect, that's not something that a doctor can actually fix, so we're talking about complications for the mom, complications for the baby, and complications genetically.

 So, we know that the older the egg is, the more complications there are in terms of abnormal chromosomes.
 Trisomy 21 or Down syndrome is the one that most people know about.
 Well, that number actually starts going up in the 30s.